play-with-docker/play-with-docker.github.io/_posts/2017-04-01-docker-flow-proxy.markdown

 ### First we will enable the Swarm mode

-> in this tuto wi will only uses a 2 nodes swarm cluster, but it will works exactly the same with more nodes!
+> In this tutorial, we will only use a 2 node swarm cluster, but it will work exactly the same way with more nodes!

 ```.term1
 docker swarm init --advertise-addr=$(hostname -i)
 docker swarm join-token manager
 ```

-> Copy the join command to add master output and paste it in the other terminal, to form a 2 node swarm cluster
+> Copy the join command output and paste it in the other terminal to form a 2 node swarm cluster.

-## show members of swarm
+## show members of the swarm

 ```.term1
 docker node ls
 ```

-If you correctly execute, the above command, you must see 2 nodes :
+If you correctly execute, the above command, you must see 2 nodes:
 ```

 $ docker node ls